|

 If you want fresh eyes but budget's an issue, swap quality-control checking with a colleague or friend in the same position.
 Pick someone who has a strong command of language, spelling and grammar.

 Even if they're not a professional editor, they're wearing the hat of the reader, not the originator, and that means they'll spot things you missed.
-7. Tools that locate inconsistent spelling
+7. Use tools that locate inconsistent spelling

 Here are 2 tools to help you locate inconsistent spelling: